-The Company has a single compound derivative related to its Term Loan Agreement with CRG (the "Term Loan Agreement") (Note 6), which is required to be re-measured at fair value on a quarterly basis.
-The fair value of the derivative at December 31, 2020 is \$1.0 million and is classified as a non-current liability on the balance sheet at December 31, 2020 to match the classification of the related Term Loan Agreement (Note 6).
-In June 2021, the Company achieved the revenue covenant for the twenty-four month period beginning January 1, 2020 and therefore has no derivative liability at December 31, 2021.
+The Company has a single compound derivative instrument related to its Term Loan Agreement (Note 6) that requires the Company to pay additional interest of 4% per annum upon an event of default or if any obligation other than the unpaid principal amount of the Term Loan is not paid when due.
+Fair value is determined quarterly.
+The fair value of the derivative at December 31, 2022 is \$1.1 million and is classified as a non-current liability on the balance sheet at December 31, 2022 consistent with the classification of the related Term Loan Agreement.
+The likelihood of paying contingent interest within the next twelve months was also deemed remote at December 31, 2021 and the fair value of a derivative liability was estimated as zero.